Cliftonville

 97. Bon Volks Off Season Programme - Rachelle Francis, Billie M Vigne, Kit Proudfoot, Marie Doinne

-Bon Volks presents a three-day, free-to-access exhibition of drawings and textiles in posthumous dialogue by Rachelle and the late Diana Francis, accompanied by live readings and a participatory making workshop.
-Open throughout the Off Season weekend, the exhibition will be punctuated by short scheduled readings within the space by Marie Doinne and Kit Proudfoot and a collaborative textile–metal workshop between Rachelle and Billie M Vigne, creating moments of gathering, reflection and hands-on engagement.
+Bon Volks presents a three-day, free-to-access exhibition of drawings and textiles in posthumous dialogue between Rachelle and the late Diana Francis, alongside a participatory making workshop.
+Taking place across the Off Season weekend, the exhibition is joined by an embossing metal workshop from Beer Can Votives led by Billie M. Vigne, inviting moments of collective making, reflection and exchange.
+Places for the workshop are limited; please book in advance.

 BON VOLKS STUDIOS, 12 PARK LANE, MARGATE CT9 1RQ